 If your child is interested in advanced courses the teachers are exceptional.
 If your child is interested in the IB Diploma this is one of two schools in the county that offer it (Newbury High being the second).
 Rio Mesa has also been named as having one of the best athletic programs.
 Don't overlook this school purely on API scores as the mix of students bring the number down.
 We have 3 children who have attended this school.

 Rio Mesa High School is a public high school in Oxnard.
-The principal of Rio Mesa High School is Ray Gonzales and can be contacted at email@example.com.
-2,205 children attend Rio Mesa High School and are mostly Hispanic; Asian; and Black, non-Hispanic.
-19% of the Rio Mesa High School students are "limited in English proficiency."
+The principal of Rio Mesa High School is Ray Gonzales, who can be contacted at firstname.lastname@example.org.
+2,205 students attend Rio Mesa High School and identify primarily as Hispanic; Asian; and Black, non-Hispanic.
+19% of the Rio Mesa High School students have "limited English proficiency."
 37% of the 2,205 students here get reduced lunch prices.
-The ratio of students to teachers at Rio Mesa High School is 21:1.
+The student to teacher ratio at Rio Mesa High School is 21:1.
 Providence School is one of the nearest high schools.

 - Ceramics sculpture